RoseauTechnologies/Roseau_Load_Flow/doc/usage/Short_Circuit.md

 ## Additional notes

-The library will prevent the user from making mistakes, for example when trying to add a power load with the short-circuit, or when forgetting parameters.
+The library will prevent the user from making mistakes, for example when trying to add a constant-power or constant-current load on a short-circuited bus:

 ```pycon
 >>> try: